dwyl/email/README.md

 The main App does not do any Email as that is is not it's core function.
 It delegates all email sending and monitoring activity to the `email` service.
+This means we have an independently tested/maintained/documented function for sending and tracking email that we never have to think about or setup again.

 ![dwyl-app-services-diagram](https://user-images.githubusercontent.com/194400/77526292-41628180-6e82-11ea-8044-dacbc57ba895.png)